Equatorial Guinea: Government and politics

 In 2016, Obiang was reelected for an additional seven-year term in an election that, according to Freedom House, was plagued by police violence, detentions and torture against opposition factions.

 Following the 2022 general elections, President Obiang's Democratic Party of Equatorial Guinea holds all of the 100 seats in the Chamber of Deputies and all of those in the Senate.
-The opposition is almost non-existent in the country and is organized from Spain mainly within the social-democratic Convergence for Social Democracy.
+The opposition is almost non-existent in the country and is organised from Spain mainly within the social-democratic Convergence for Social Democracy.
 Most of the media are under state control; the private television channels, those of the Asonga group, belong to the president's family.

 In their 2024 publishing, Transparency International awarded Equatorial Guinea a total score of 13 on their Corruption Perceptions Index (CPI).
 CPI ranks countries by their perceived level of public corruption where zero is very corrupt and 100 is extremely clean.
 Equatorial Guinea was ranked 173rd out of a total of 180 countries.
 Freedom House, a pro-democracy and human rights NGO, described Obiang as one of the world's "most kleptocratic living autocrats", and complained about the US government welcoming his administration and buying oil from it.
 According to 2023 V-Dem Democracy indices, Equatorial Guinea is the 7th least democratic country in Africa.